OfItselfSo/LineGrinder/README.md

 # Line Grinder
-Line Grinder is a software package which can generate isolation routing GCode from the Gerber format plot files output by most PCB design programs.
-However, Line Grinder is intended to be a bit more than just the software.
-The GCode it produces, if run sequentially, should also provide a method for reliably producing nicely aligned, double sided isolation routed PCBs including the cutting of border outlines and the drilling of pad holes and vias.
+Line Grinder can generate isolation routing GCode from the Gerber format plot files output by most PCB design programs.
+The GCode Line Grinder produces, if run sequentially, should also provide a method for reliably producing nicely aligned, double sided isolation routed PCBs including the cutting of border outlines and the drilling of pad holes and vias.
 It is intended to be a one-stop-shop GCode generator and methodology which will produce consistent results when cutting circuit boards.

 ## Capabilities